demirev/llms-and-online-jobs/README.md

-# Generative AI and Job Displacement: README
+# Generative AI and Job Displacement

 This repository contains the materials for the working paper **Generative AI and Job Displacement: Initial Evidence from EU Online Job Markets** by Georgi Demirev (Sofia University).